dipy/dipy/doc/interfaces/BUAN_flow.rst

 Reproducing results on larger dataset:
 --------------------------------------

-Complete dataset DIPY Processed Parkinson's Progression Markers Initiative (PPMI) Data Derivatives.
-It can be downloaded from the link below
+Complete dataset of DIPY Processed Parkinson's Progression Markers Initiative (PPMI) Data Derivatives can be downloaded from the link below:

      `<https://doi.org/10.35092/yhjc.12033390>`_